 Early Entrance to Kindergarten

-The early entrance process assesses a child’s readiness for kindergarten and the child's intellectual and developmental progression relative to future success as the youngest student in class in subsequent grades.
+The early entrance process assesses a child’s readiness for Kindergarten and the child's intellectual and developmental progression relative to future success as the youngest student in class in subsequent grades.
 The comprehensive process evaluates the aptitude, achievement, ability, interpersonal skills, and developmental maturity of the child.
 Early entrance is considered a grade-level acceleration and impacts a student’s entire academic career.
+Very few children qualify for early entrance to Kindergarten.
+Please make sure you proceed with childcare arrangements as a contingency.
+If you are selecting a preschool or pre-K program, please understand that those programs routinely fill up quickly; we recommend you register your child for your selected daycare or preschool program.
+If you are applying for early entrance to kindergarten, please do not register or enroll your child as a kindergarten student using the online Parent Portal.
+You must get a paper application from the elementary school building your child will attend.

 To apply for early entrance for the 2023-2024 school year, your child must turn 5 years old between August 2, 2023, and January 1, 2024.
-Early entrance applications must be submitted to the elementary school building of residence by end of business (3:00 pm) on Tuesday, June 18, 2023.
+Early entrance applications must be submitted to the elementary school building of residence by 3 p.m. on Tuesday, June 18, 2023.
 No applications will be accepted after this date.
 All applications must include a copy of a birth certificate.

 The application for Early Entrance to Kindergarten will be available on March 13, 2023.
 If you have questions, email Leanne Ross.